Should I Breed My Dog? A Complete Guide for Responsible Pet Parents

 Switch on Animal Planet and let them watch it on TV!

 If you want to breed your dog so as to get another dog like yours, think about this for a moment.
 No matter how special your dog is to you, a puppy out of it is not guaranteed to be just like or even similar to your dog -- half its genes will be from another dog!
-It is much easier, often less expensive, and certainly less time consuming to pick out an existing dog that you like from the shelter or another breeder.
-Best yet, go back to the same breeder of your dog, if possible, and pick another puppy out of similar lines.
+It is much easier, often less expensive, and certainly less time-consuming to pick out an existing dog that you like from the shelter or another breeder.
+Best yet, go back to the same breeder of your dog, if possible, and pick another puppy out of similar lines. adopting the right dog for your family

 This is a complete misconception.
 Bitches are not improved by having puppies.